aimclub/evoguess-ai/docs/source/user_manual/algorithm.rst

 Strategy (μ + λ) (Evolution Algorithm)
 --------------------------------------

-| Реализация эволюционной стратегии **(μ + λ)**.
+| Implementation of evolutionary strategy **(μ + λ)**.
+The behavior of this implementation is controlled by the following parameters:

-| Поведения реализуемой стратегии управляется следующими параметрами:

-* **mu_size** -- Size of the parent population.
-* **lambda_size** -- Size of the offspring population.
 * **mutation** -- Instance of `Mutation <algorithm_modules/mutation.module.html>`_ module.
 * **selection** -- Instance of `Selection <algorithm_modules/selection.module.html>`_ module.
-* **min_update_size** -- Задает минимальное число новых особей, при котором происходит переход к следующей популяции. Значения от **1** до **lambda_size**. По умолчанию значение равно **1**, то есть переход происходит каждый раз, когда посчитано значение фитнес-функции хотя бы для одной новой особи.
-* **max_queue_size** -- Максимальное число особей, которые могут одновременно находиться в процессе вычисления значение фитнес-функции. По умолчанию значение не задано, то есть одновременно будет вычисления значение фитнес-функции столько особей очередь будет пополняться пока есть свободные вычислительные ресурсы.
+* **mu_size** -- The size of the parent population.
+* **lambda_size** -- The size of the offspring population.
+* **min_update_size** -- The minimum number of new individuals at which a transition to the next population occurs.
+Values from **1** to **population_size**.
+By default, the value is **1**, i.e. the transition occurs every time the fitness function value is calculated for at least one new individual.
+* **max_queue_size** -- The maximum number of processed individuals at the same time, for which the fitness function values is calculated.
+By default, the value is not set, that is, the number of  processed individuals at the same time will depend on the amount of allocated computing resources.

 .. code-block:: python